 Long story short, eat up ‘dem beets!
 They are a nutritional powerhouse where you can get the most nutrients for your buck!

 Want to know why you should eat more beets?
-Click below for the top 5 Health Benefits of Beets.
+Click below for 5 Amazing of Beets!

 I think by now we all know and love quinoa.
 It has solidified it’s place at the top of the charts like Drake.
 Quinoa is high in protein, fiber, calcium, iron and a host of phytonutrients.
 It’s a great choice if you’re trying to lose weight because it contains a high amount of Riboflavin which helps to stimulate your metabolism.
 So why not love yourself and pack this sexy time salad for lunch?